Panthers vs Oilers Odds, Spread, and Total

 Panthers vs Oilers Betting Trends

-- The total has gone OVER in six of Edmonton's last seven games against Florida.
+- The total has gone OVER in seven of Edmonton's last eight games against Florida.

-- Edmonton is 9-2 SU in its last 11 games at home.

 Panthers vs Oilers Injury Reports